Child Sexual Exploitation (Children and Young People)

 Sexual exploitation can also occur without any physical contact with children being groomed to post sexual images of themselves online or take part in sexual activities via webcam or smartphone.

-Abusers and groomers are very manipulative and often a young person will not recognise that they are being sexually exploited
+Abusers and groomers are very manipulative and often a young people will not recognise that they are being sexually exploited

 Sexual exploitation can happen to boys and young men as well as girls and young women.
 It can happen to a person of any background, race, ability, sexuality, and age.